5 teachings from the movie Ninja Assassin

 A note by Master Kongling – In the particular case of sight, the benefits are endless, we can have improvements in terms of: senses connection, hearing, spatial intelligence (read The most important skill in combat), spatial memory, balance, concentration, proprioception, combat-related anatomy, unpredictability (we learn to do not look at our targets), touch and even smell (at a more advanced level).

-As the advanced practitioners of the Core Course know, in our training method (once reached a certain skill level) is extremely common to:
+As the advanced practitioners of the Core Course know, in our training method (once reached a certain skill level) it is extremely common to:

 A note by Master Kongling – We do not do this because we are fanatics of martial arts movies but because this is the only way to cultivate the excellence of every single element.
 Anyway, to train the single is not enough, after each cycle, we exercise to make the ensemble able to work harmonically together.
 What must be clear is that the primary goal is not to become able to prevail in absurdly disadvantaged situations but to act better in the normal ones.